trasz/laserhammer/README.md

 ```
 The 7 above stands for section 7 of man pages, the "miscellaneous documentation".
 The 'book.parsed.xml' is a processed XML source of the FreeBSD Handbook; you can
 use it as test sample.
+The 'book.7' is the example translated into mdoc.